Hamburg, New York: Arts and culture

 It is claimed that the 1885 Erie County Fair, or "Hamburg Fair" is the place at which the hamburger sandwich was invented.
 According to the legend, Frank and Charles Menches were food vendors at the 1885 Erie County Fair, and created a sandwich of use of ground beef, coffee, brown sugar and other ingredients, and sold with ketchup and sliced onions.
 They named the successful sandwich after the fair they invented it at.
 To this end, the annual Hamburg BurgerFest is held in Hamburg during the summer.

 Sports

 Sports teams in the town include the Frontier Falcons, representing Frontier Central High School, and the Hamburg Bulldogs, who represent Hamburg High School.
 The Red Raiders represent the St. Francis High School, a private, Franciscan/Catholic boys school.
+The Hawks represent Hilbert College, a private Franciscan/Catholic college in town.
+Hilbert has numerous NCAA division three sports teams including but not limited to basketball, football, women's hockey, soccer and lacrosse.

 Parks and recreation

 The Seaway Trail, a National Scenic Byway, travels through Hamburg on New York Route 5, along the Lake Erie shoreline.

 Woodlawn Beach State Park, on the shore of Lake Erie, was opened as a state park in 1996, and has been operated since 2011 by the town of Hamburg under a ten-year agreement with New York State.